maixnor/wu-quartz/content/Big Bath Accounting.md

 - new CEO comes in
-- old CEO was stupid -> duh?
+- old CEO was stupid, duh?

 - leads to high expenses currently
 - but should lead to immense future profits